-Under the Securities and Exchange law Articles 89/15 and 89/16, the Company has appointed Mrs. Somporn Rasabutr as the Company Secretary.
-Details of biographies appear in Attachment 1.
+To comply with the Securities and Exchange law Articles 89/15 and 89/16, the Company has appointed Miss Munthana Peoungpathompron to serve as the replacement Company Secretary in place of Mrs. Somporn Rasabutr effective from November 11, 2022 onwards.
+The details of which are disclosed in Attachment 1.

 - 1. Prepare and maintain documents on directors, annual reports, invitation letters and minutes of the Meeting of the Board of Directors, invitation letters and minutes of the Meeting of Shareholders. - 2.
 Keep declaration of interest made by directors or executives. - 3.
 Submit copies of declaration of interest directors and executives or related persons to the Chairman of the Board and the Chairman of the Audit Committee will audit such copies within 7 working days from the date of receiving the declaration. - 4.
-Convene the Meeting of the Board of Directors and the Meeting of Shareholders to be in line with rules, articles of association, and related laws. - 5.
-Provide suggestions on operations of the Company and the Board of Directors to meet with Memorandum of Association, Company's Regulations, Securities and Exchange Act, Public Limited Companies Act, and other related laws. - 6.
+Convene the Meeting of the Board of Directors and the Meeting of Shareholders to be in line with rules, articles of association, and related laws.

+- 5. Provide suggestions on operations of the Company and the Board of Directors to meet with Memorandum of Association, Company's Regulations, Securities and Exchange Act, Public Limited Companies Act, and other related laws. - 6.
 Be the center for communicating news and information among directors, executives, and shareholders. - 7.
 Coordinate and follow-up operations under the resolutions of directors and shareholders. - 8.
 Supervise disclosure of information and information report of responsible areas to competent authorities under requirements of government agencies. - 9.
 Perform other actions as defined by Capital Market Supervisory Board or as assigned by the Board of Directors.